History of Green Button™

 International Expansion

-In Canada, the Ontario Ministry of Energy and MaRS Discovery District quickly followed suit and in 2012 began to advance the Green Button initiative in Ontario.
+In Canada, the Ontario Ministry of Energy & Electrification, and MaRS Discovery District, quickly followed suit; and in 2012, they began to advance the Green Button initiative in Ontario.
 Green Button Alliance founding member London Hydro and other utilities adopted the Green Button DMD standard for residential and small-business customers3, enabling Canadians the access to their data using Green Button technology.4

-In addition, Green Button Connect My Data implementations—which enable utility customers to authorize direct, secure transfer of their energy-usage data to third parties that can assist them in managing their energy consumption—is now available at nearly all utilities in Ontario and Nova Scotia.
-In November, 2021, the Ontario government mandated utilities province-wide to provide Green Button standards-based Connect My Data and Download My Data solutions—tested and Certified by the Green Button Alliance as compliant to the Green Button standard—by November of 2023 to empower Ontarians with digital access to their usage data and with the ability to easily view and manage their consumption and lower costs.
+In addition, Green Button Connect My Data (CMD) implementations—which enable utility customers to authorize direct, secure transfer of their energy-usage data to third parties that can assist them in managing their energy consumption—is now available at more than 50 utilities (nearly all) in the provinces of Ontario and Nova Scotia.
+In November, 2021, the Ontario government mandated utilities province-wide to provide Green Button standards-based Connect My Data and Download My Data solutions—tested and Certified by the Green Button Alliance as compliant to the Green Button standards—by November of 2023 to empower Ontarians with digital access to their usage data and with the ability to easily view and manage their consumption and lower their costs.
 The Ontario utilities met the challenge.

 Industry Standard for Data Access & Sharing

 In North America, electricity, natural gas, and water utilities leveraging Green Button standards are now providing new standards-based data-exchange implementations, third-party energy-management applications, and new Green Button data-enabled services; greatly benefiting customers who can now utilize their energy data to manage and reduce household and building energy consumption.
-To date, there are hundreds of Green Button implementations, tools, services, and apps that have been developed.
+To date, there are hundreds of Green Button implementations, tools, services, and apps that have been developed across Canada, South Korea, and the United States of America providing energy users—including residential, business, commercial, and industrial customers—with their own energy-usage information in the industry-standard Green Button format.
+With recent recent mandates in many states and provinces, the number of Green Button platforms continues to grow.

 Historical Timeline of the Green Button Initiative